terramate-io/terramate/docs/cloud/deployments/synchronization-from-cli.md

 In case communication with Terramate Cloud fails, the deployments will continue as expected but the deployment will not be synchronized with Terramate Cloud.
 Warning messages will help you identify any problems.

-You will need to be signed in to Terramate Cloud from Terramate CLI to synchronize deployments.
-When executing the command from GitHub Actions, ensure you have set up a trust relationship between Terramate Cloud and your GitHub organization.

-See [GitHub Trust](../organization/settings.md#general-settings) for more information.